2022-23 MIT Transfer Acceptance Rate, Requirements, and Application Deadline

 2017 4.1%

-MIT Transfer Deadline
+MIT Transfer Application Deadline

 The university offers both a fall and spring transfer option.
-The MIT transfer deadline for fall applicants is March 15.
+The MIT transfer application deadline for fall applicants is March 15.
 Spring applicants have a deadline of October 15.

 MIT Transfer Requirements